Learn how to collect a shopper's payment details using your own payment form.

 In the example below, for SEPA Direct Debit, you'd use text fields to collect:

 sepa.ibanNumber: IBAN number of this account.

-If you are PCI Level 1 or 2 certified you can optionally collect and submit raw card data instead.
+If you are PCI Level 1 or 2 certified you can alternatively collect and submit raw card data.
 See Collecting raw card data for more information.